dotnet/fsharp/docs/release-notes/About.md

 ```

 * Choose the right section for your type of change. (`## Added`, `## Changed`, `## Deprecated`, `## Removed`, `## Fixed` or `## Security`).
-* Ensure you description makes it clear what the change is about.
+* Ensure your description makes it clear what the change is about.
 The reader should be informed on a high level without needing to click through the pull request link and find out in the code what actually changed.
+* Maintainers or other contributors might rewrite your changelog entry in the future.
+This might be done when multiple pull requests can be consolidated under the same umbrella.

 ## The release process